-Endeavour to maintain Mt Crosby Weir Bridge trafficable by limiting the combined flows from Wivenhoe Dam and Lockyer Creek to a maximum of $1900 \text{ m}^3/\text{s}$.
+Endeavour to maintain Mt Crosby Weir Bridge trafficable by limiting the combined flows from Wivenhoe Dam and Lockyer Creek to a maximum of 1900 m3/s.

-Once Mt Crosby Weir Bridge is closed to traffic, endeavour to maintain Fernvale Bridge trafficable by limiting the combined flows from Wivenhoe Dam and Lockyer Creek to a maximum of 2000 m3/s.
+Once Mt Crosby Weir Bridge is closed to traffic, endeavour to maintain Fernvale Bridge trafficable by limiting the combined flows from Wivenhoe Dam and Lockyer Creek to a maximum of 201900 m3/s.

-If the level reaches EL 68.5 m AHD in Wivenhoe Dam, switch to Strategy W2 or W3 as appropriate.
+If the level reaches EL 68.5 m AHD in Wivenhoe Dam, operations switch to Strategy 2 or 3 as appropriate.